Anderbone/kdk-property-website/content/english/house-buying.md

 about:
   enable : true
   title : "House Buying"
+  content : "
-  content : "KDK provides a Bespoke House Buying Services to suit your exact needs.
+- KDK provides a Bespoke House Buying Services to suit your exact needs.
 Once we confirm with your requirements , we will:
+<p></p>

 - Source on/off market properties